2020 Toronto Argonauts season: Personnel changes

-CFL National Draft
+CFL national draft

 The 2020 CFL National Draft took place on April 30, 2020.
 The Argonauts held the second selection in each round of the draft by virtue of finishing second to last in the 2019 league standings, less any traded picks.
 They obtained another first-round pick and gained a third-round pick after trading Zach Collaros and a fifth-round pick to the Winnipeg Blue Bombers.
 To acquire Collaros, the Argonauts traded their fourth-round pick to the Saskatchewan Roughriders.
 The team swapped a third-round pick for a fifth-round pick with the Montreal Alouettes that saw the club acquire Ryan Bomben.
 The Argonauts traded a seventh-round pick and Martese Jackson to Edmonton in exchange for a third-round pick in the 2019 CFL draft.
 The team also traded an eighth-round selection to Montreal in exchange for Boseko Lokombo.

 The team also gained a territorial selection for the second consecutive year after finishing in the bottom two of the previous year's standings.